forumone/GSAHackahon/README.md

 | 10 | Provided sufficient documentation to install and run their prototype on another machine | [link](https://github.com/forumone/18F#web-starter-kit) |
 | 11 | Prototype and underlying platforms used to create and run the prototype are openly licensed and free of charge | [link](https://github.com/forumone/18F/blob/master/LICENSE.md) |

-## Team and Labor Categories - Design Pool
+## Team and Labor Categories - Development Pool
 | Role  | Bio | Responsibility | LOE |
 |----|----------|----------|----|
 | Product Manager - Eric Davis | xxxxx | Eric Davis has authority and responsibility over the quality of the submitted prototype. | xx hours |